Veisy/Nerde-Yesem/README.md

 This application contains the following features.
 * **Firebase Authentication integrated with Crashlytics.** Contains exception handling for possible situations
 * **Location information.** Obtaining location information by getting location permission from the user and asking to activate GPS.
 Exeption handling for possible situations
+* **Distance Calculation.** With the calculation of the travelled distance, a new request from the API is not required for movements below 1 km.
+Significant performance improvement has been achieved in UI recreation, returning to the restaurants screen from details, and movements over small distances.
 * **Zomato API.** After obtaining the location information of the user, showing the information of the nearby restaurants in the RecyclerView from close to far.
 * **Zomato Reviews.** When user selects a restaurant, pulling restaurant reviews from the Zomato API with restaurant ID and listing them in RecyclerView.
 * **Animations.** in RecyclerViews and fragment transitions.